 3.4 Test accuracies for M3, M5 variants with more filters in the convolutional layers.
 29 3.5 Test accuracy for models in Table 3.1 endowed with fully connected (FC) layers.
 Time is training time per epoch.
 30 3.6 Test accuracies for model variants without batch normalization.
 30 4.1 Class labels and number of samples per class 40 4.2 Comparisons of precision, recall, F1-score (%), and number of parameters for the various models.
 42 4.3 Comparisons of mAP, AUC, d-prime, and number of training data for the various models on AudioSet Eval Set.
-42 5.1 Micro-average F_1 score (in percent) of the audio-only system and the audio- visual reranked system on development, test and evaluation data.
-52 6.1 SoTA on AudioSet as of March 2022 57 6.2 tioned above.
+42 5.1 Micro-average $F_1$ score (in percent) of the audio-only system and the audio- visual reranked system on development, test and evaluation data.
+52 6.1 6.2 SoTA on AudioSet as of March 2022 57 tioned above.
 58 6.3 time, freq stride influence AST's mAP and train time, blanks are the experiment could not fit into GPUs.
-59 6.4 Data Augmentation's influence on mAP through ablation, on all models trained () 6.5 Model performance on Speech Commands Dataset.
+59 6.4 Data Augmentation's influence on mAP through ablation, on all models trained with A4 procedure 64 6.5 Model performance on Speech Commands Dataset.
 F1 scores are scaled to 100.
 Bold font highlights better latencies.
-04 67 7.1 Ablation studies on AS-2M 83 7.2 Comparison with other state-of-the-art models 84 8.1 8.2 Performance of our 6-dot attacks on ImageNet test set.
-102 0.2 keyboard and a stop sign 105 8.3 Number of Dots and Targeted Fooling Rate against ResNet-50 model on the ImageNet test set 106 8.4 Performance of the models with and without attacks in digital and physical testing environments given the number of testing samples 116 8.5 Times of the real Amazon Alexa being able to respond to the wake-word under the influence of our adversarial music with different settings.
-116 9.1 Video-to-Text and Text-to-Video Retrieval Results on MSR-VTT Dataset 130 9.2 Video-to-Text Retrieval Results on MSVD Dataset.
+67 7.1 Ablation studies on AS-2M 83 7.2 Comparison with other state-of-the-art models 84 8.1 Performance of our 6-dot attacks on ImageNet test set.
+102 8.2 Fooling performance of our method on two 1000 frame videos of a computer keyboard and a stop sign 105 8.3 Number of Dots and Targeted Fooling Rate against ResNet-50 model on the 100 ImageNet test set 106 8.4 Performance of the models with and without attacks in digital and physical testing environments given the number of testing samples 116 8.5 Times of the real Amazon Alexa being able to respond to the wake-word under the influence of our adversarial music with different settings 116 9.1 Video-to-Text and Text-to-Video Retrieval Results on MSR-VTT Dataset 130 9.2 Video-to-Text Retrieval Results on MSVD Dataset.
 133 9.3 Text-to-Video Retrieval Results on MSVD Dataset.
 135 viii List of Tables